 Mechanical keyboards have been making a surge in popularity among the tech-literate crowd due to the superior tactile response and feel that a standard keyboard lacks.
 For those of us that spend at least 8 hours a day behind a keyboard, you’d be wise to make an investment in your typing experience.
 If you’re not sure what’s going on with this mechanical keyboard thing, check out our starting page or keep reading — we discuss some basics in this article.

 If you want to see an updated list featuring keyboards for everyday use, look here.
 We also cover keyboards with Cherry MX switches and gaming keyboards in separate pieces.
-In this guide and 2018 list, we’ll take a look at why one would want a mechanical keyboard and then we’ll move onto the best mechanical keyboards for every budget and use.
+In this guide, we’ll take a look at why one would want a mechanical keyboard and then we’ll move onto the best mechanical keyboards for every budget and use.

-Here is a quick rating and comparison table of our top keyboards of 2018 (which we’ve actually reviewed), and below we’ll go into more detail about choosing the best mechanical keyboard for your needs.
+Here are a quick rating and comparison table of our top keyboards (which we’ve actually reviewed), and below we’ll go into more detail about choosing the best mechanical keyboard for your needs.

 Top Reasons to Buy a Mechanical Keyboard

 - A better typing experience – think about how many hours every day you spend at a keyboard.
 If you’re like most office workers, it’s likely more than 10 hours a day if you count your time at home as well!
 For a relatively small investment, you can significantly upgrade your typing experience and make every day just a little bit better.